 9. Environmental Politics Have Become a Lagging Indicator.
 In the 20th century, environmental politics were the leading edge of change.
 In the 21st century, environmental politics have receded to become a lagging indicator.
 In one sense, that’s to be anticipated—politics should reflect and catalyze change, as has occurred in cultural attitudes toward the environment.
 In a larger sense, it’s become problematic.

-In the United States, environmental politics—at the national level—are on life support.
+In the United States, environmental politics—at the national level—remains troubled.
 A generation has passed since the last major federal statutory overhaul, the Clean Air Act Amendments of 1990.
 The precedent-setting Montreal Protocol was ratified in 1988.
 Various partisan configurations of the executive and legislative branches in Washington have each, in their turn, failed to reverse this baleful trend.

 It’s not as if change isn’t needed.
 The landmark national statutes are based on the politics of the 1970s and 1980s—and on thinking from even more distant times.
 Scientific policy issues require review and reform.
 Such lapses have consequences.
 Regulatory attention and resources are arguably misallocated by the EPA, particularly with respect to toxic and hazardous substances.
 A multiplicity of other federal agencies, congressional committees and subcommittees, and state agencies are, all too often, uncoordinated and unproductive in their operation.